Leadership 10,000 (2017)

 Key Findings 2017

-- Ethnic diversity in leadership pipeline within FTSE 100 companies increases to 5%, the highest level for four years
+- Ethnic diversity in leadership pipeline within FTSE 100 companies increases by 5%, the highest level for four years

 - Six-in-10 (58%) main boards have no ethnic minority presence, despite the Government’s Parker Review recommending no FTSE 100 board should be exclusively white by 2021